intltechventures/Lab.Architecture/Conjectures.md

 2. Selecting a tool based on an industry analyst magical report - without actually doing a proof-of-concept evaluation - will usually lead to failure of your initiative....and massive rework.

-3. There is rarely a direct correlation between the price and quality of a tool.
+3. There is rarely a direct correlation between the price and value of a tool.
 However, there is a strong correlation between a poor tool choice - and its cost.

 4. Just because you can build your own tool - doesn't necessarily mean you should.